CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 ## Due: 9am on January 17, 2025

+### Objectives

+- Build intuition for the structure and function of neural networks.
+- Understand how data flows through a network and is transformed by weights and activations.
+- Recognize the importance of tuning weights and model design in achieving meaningful results.

+### Tasks

 1. Working in a group of 2-3, select an application for a neural network and come up with a list of mock "features" (e.g., income, credit score, debt-to-income ratio).

 Example: A neural network must decide whether to approve loan applications with features including income, credit score, debt-to-income ratio.